lethenju/databash/README.md

 ## What for ?

-You want a simple CRUD system that is less heavier than 300 lines of shell code ?
+You want a simple CRUD system that is lighter than 400 lines of shell code ?

 No nodeJS, no Python, no Ruby, no dependency, not even a compiled binary ?